Today is the birthday of my favorite male singer of all time: Dean Martin.

 “I wouldn’t change places with anyone in the world.
 It’s unbelievable that all this could happen to me…Nobody ever figured me for this.
 Nobody.”

-Dino was always amazed at his good luck to be blessed with a voice and charisma that led to such a successful, lengthy career.
-According to Deana,
+Dean Martin was amazed at what he considered his good luck to be blessed with a voice and charisma that led to a successful, lengthy career.

 “Every day he woke up and counted his blessings; every night before he went to bed he said his prayers and thanked God for his good fortune.
 He wouldn’t walk in the front door without kissing the gold Saint Christopher medal Claudia [one of his daughters] had bought him and which he wore around his neck.”

-Few things are more admirable than a person who shows gratitude for their good fortune.
-Dean Martin certainly never took for granted the talents he was blessed with, or the amazing life and career these talents and hard work brought him.
+Dino’s gratitude for the talents he was blessed with, and the remarkable life and career these talents and hard work brought him, is admirable.

 My daughter & I Love ❤️ Dean